skokielibrary/spl-content/_content/mandy/services--parents.markdown

 ###Come On In!

-An ongoing goal is to make the library a meaningful and popular place for all children.
 In partnership with  [Niles Township District for Special Education (NTDSE)](http://www.ntdse.org/), Youth Services staff has been trained to better understand and serve children with disabilities.
 We also offer monthly programs, including Sensory Storytime and Rainbow Therapy.
 [Add link to Holly's SPL Come On In! video???? http://www.youtube.com/watch?v=PCjBcyl0Y08]